OnyxDude/TC2037_Evidence2/readme.md

 ### Time Implications of Chomsky Hierarchy Levels

+Based on research from various sources (Recursive and Recursively Enumerable Languages, 2023; Recursive Enumeration and Hierarchies, 2023), here are the time complexity implications for each level in the Chomsky hierarchy:

 * **Regular Grammars (Type 3):**
     * Parsing/recognition is very efficient, typically **O(n) (linear)** time complexity, where *n* is the length of the input string.
     * **Example:** Identifiers.